NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 <center>![](../images/Tutorial-wvg-straight-ez-000200.00.png)</center>

-Here, we see that the the source has excited the waveguide mode, but has also excited radiating fields propagating away from the waveguide.
+We see that the the source has excited the waveguide mode, but has also excited radiating fields propagating away from the waveguide.
 At the boundaries, the field quickly goes to zero due to the PML layers.
 If we look carefully, we see somethinge else &mdash; the image is "speckled" towards the right side.
 This is because, by turning on the current abruptly at $t=0$, we have excited high-frequency components (very high order modes), and we have not waited long enough for them to die away; we'll eliminate these in the next section by turning on the source more smoothly.

 ### A 90° Bend